 Structureless collotelinite band between two slightly darker vitrinite bands (possibly telinite), possibly depicting a single plant unit (twig or root for example).
 (Medium Rank C bituminous coal, Bench 4 Grootegeluk Colliery, Waterberg Coalfield, South Africa).

-PLATE 4: MACERAL GROUP: VITRINITE;Maceral subgroup : Telovitrinite; Maceral: Collotelinite
+PLATE 4: MACERAL GROUP: VITRINITE; Maceral Subgroup: Telovitrinite; Maceral: Collotelinite

 Whilst collotelinite can occur in large bands or particles, which is typical of Northern Hemisphere coals, collotelinite can also occur as far smaller bands.
 These bands can be associated with other vitrinite macerals, or with other macerals, including liptinite and a variety of inertinite macerals or minerals (syngenetic or epigenetic).
 The arrangement of the bands and associations with other macerals and minerals can provide information about the depositional environment in the original swamp.